-The following post comes directly from Soundfly’s mentored online course, The Art of Hip-Hop Production.
-Learn the nuances of producing beats, arranging tracks, and creative sampling, drawing on the rich history and influence of hip-hop.
+The following post comes directly from Soundfly’s acclaimed online course, The Art of Hip-Hop Production.
+Learn the nuances of producing hip-hop beats, arranging tracks, and creative sampling techniques.
 Free preview here.

 When you make beat-making a part of your music-making endeavours, it’s easy to try a lot of different things and fun to get creative.
 There’s a ton of ways to play with sounds, but where do find stuff to chop?